Programs Blog

 The issues of exploitation extend beyond whaling and its environmental consequences.
 Indentured servitude was common practice, and while merchants and shipowners made vast fortunes, those doing the labor suffered.
 Yet the museum celebrates seafaring as an integral part of American history, glossing over the harsh realities of exploitation.

 During the tour, I was struck by the tone-deaf attitude of the museum.
 For example, the museum wanted to maintain the Sabino as a coal-powered ferry.
 We were told they were searching for an engineer to maintain its coal-powered state for the sake of “historical accuracy.”
-As an environmental scientist, I was baffled—how could she think demonstrating a coal-fired engine was a good idea in the present day?
-We would have been far more unimpressed if she had told us the ship’s steam engine had been retrofitted with an electric one and that the museum, in an effort to reach net zero, had installed a windmill and solar panels.
+As an environmental scientist, I was baffled—how could they think demonstrating a coal-fired engine was a good idea in the present day?
+We would have been far more unimpressed if they had told us the ship’s steam engine had been retrofitted with an electric one and that the museum, in an effort to reach net zero, had installed a windmill and solar panels.

 We never heard a detailed history of the First Nation, Mashantucket Pequot.
 It left me wondering—why couldn’t the museum have a member of the Mashantucket Pequot tribe share the history of their own people?